-On December 28, 2001 (66 FR 67117), the U.S. Department of Transportation (DOT) pursuant to the Aviation and Transportation Security Act (Pub.
+Abstract: On December 28, 2001 (66 FR 67117), the U.S. Department of Transportation (DOT) pursuant to the Aviation and Transportation Security Act (Pub.
 L. 107-71; 11/19/2001), published a final rule amending 49 U.S.C. part 1, to reflect the new DOT operating administration (TSA) and its general responsibilities.

-On February 22, 2002, TSA published a final rule, with a request for comments, transferring the Federal Aviation Administration's (FAA) rules (14 CFR) governing civil aviation security to TSA (49 CFR).
+On February 22, 2002, the Transportation Security Administration (TSA) published a final rule, with a request for comments, transferring the Federal Aviation Administration's (FAA) rules (14 CFR) governing civil aviation security to TSA (49 CFR).
 That rulemaking also amended those rules to enhance security as required by ATSA, codified at 49 U.S.C.
 44940.
 ATSA requires that by November 19, 2002, the responsibility for inspecting persons and property carried by aircraft operators and foreign air carriers be transferred to TSA and that TSA make a number of improvements to aviation security screening in the United States; including that screening of individuals and property be conducted by TSA employees and companies under contract with TSA; enhanced qualifications and training of screeners; and that Federal law enforcement officers be present at screening locations.

 It was intended to improve the quality of screening conducted by aircraft operators and foreign air carriers; to improve the qualifications of individuals performing screening, and thereby to improve the level of security in air transportation.
 The rule helped ensure a smooth transition of aviation security from the FAA to TSA, and avoided disruptions in air transportation due to any shortage of qualified screeners.
+TSA has conducted a number of other rulemakings that have addressed issues raised in many of the 2002 rule comments.

 Action Date FR Cite

 Final Rule 12/28/01 66 FR 67117

 Final Rule Effective 12/28/01

-Final Rule; Request for Comments 02/22/02 67 FR 8340
+Final Rule; Request 02/22/02 67 FR 8340

+for Comments

 Final Rule Effective 02/17/02

-Final Rule Comment Period End 03/25/02
+Final Rule Comment 03/25/02

-Final Rule To Be Determined
+Period End

+Next Action Undeterm ined